sachiyology/Project_1/README.md

 ### You win
-once you are able to increase your asset within a set time.
+once you increased your asset within a set time.
 ### You loose
 once you decreased your asset within a set time.